strimzi/proposals/066-topic-replication-factor-change.md

 ```

 The `skip_rack_awareness_check` parameter configures whether to skip the rack awareness sanity check or not (default to false).
-In case of a single-rack deployment, the Topic Operator automatically enables `skip_rack_awareness_check` to allow replication factor changes.
+If rack awareness is not enabled in Strimzi, the `skip_rack_awareness_check` will be set to true.

 The `goals` parameter is a comma separated list of goals used to generate the automatic cluster rebalance for the replication factor change.
 This is configurable for all endpoints in `Kafka.spec.cruiseControl.config` using the `default.goals` property.